performanceArtist/slider-plugin/README.md

 * `value` should be a positive number lying between zero and `min`-`max` difference.
 If it goes out of bounds, it'll be rounded to zero or `max`.
 Otherwise it is rounded to the nearest value divisible by `step`.
 * `min` should be less than `max`.
 * `max` should be more than `min`.
-* `step` should be positive, `min` and `max` difference should be divisible by `step`.
+* `step` should be positive, `min` and `max` difference should be divisible by it.

 Model also has methods for adding and notifying observers(views). `addObserver` simply adds an object reference to an array, `notifyAll` calls each view's `update` method.
-Though in this case there is no need to have multiple views, this can still come in handy for some new features.
+Although here there is no need to have multiple views, this can still come in handy for some new features.

 ### View